NLog/NLog.github.io/_posts/2021-08-25-nlog-5-0-preview1-ready.md

 NLog have changed the default dictionary comparer to StringComparer.OrdinalIgnoreCase.

 * **Impact:** Property lookup with key `RequestId` will now match item-key `requestid`.
 This also means it will also overwrite independent of casing.
+Notice that LogEventInfo.Properties is still case-sensitive, but `${event-properties}` will now ignore casing on property lookup by default.

 * **Reason:** Making it easier to lookup a single property without having to ensure all code-locations are using exact same casing.

 * **Workaround:** Instead just add a prefix (or suffix) to make it easier to distinguish the properties, when needing to store two different `requestid` values.

+### FileTarget KeepFileOpen = true by default
+FileTarget will now keep file handles open by default, and will not release file handle after each write.

+* **Impact:** External applications that tries to acquire exclusive file-locks for the log-file will now fail, instead of possibly blocking the application.
+Ex. `File.OpenText` or `File.ReadAllText` will now fail with `System.IO.IOException: The process cannot access the file`.

+* **Reason:** Avoid unexpected behavior caused by external applications (ex. malware scanner) suddenly taking over file handles, thus blocking the application from logging so log-events are lost.
+Keeping the file open also gives much better performance, than to open/close the file handle for each write.

+* **Workaround:** Explicitly specify `KeepFileOpen=false` to enforce old behavior similar to log4net/log4j MinimalLock.
+  But if the problem comes from external application no longer being able to acquire exclusive file-lock, then it is better to fix the external application to use `FileShare.ReadWrite`.

-### FileTarget ConcurrentWrites default value changed to false
+### FileTarget ConcurrentWrites = false by default
-FileTarget will by default not attempt to use operating system global mutexes for synchronized file-access between multiple applications on the same machine.
+FileTarget will now by default not attempt to use operating system global mutexes for synchronized file-access between multiple applications on the same machine.

 * **Impact:** If multiple application instances on the same machine uses the same NLog FileTarget file-path with KeepFileOpen=true, then it will lead to failure if not having explictly configured ConcurrentWrites=true.
 This means IIS applications where multiple
   AppDomain application instances can be used, should check that ConcurrentWrites=true is explictly enabled.
-If using KeepFileOpen=false (default value) then it will use the operating system file-locks for synchronization, and then ConcurrentWrites=true is only needed if making use of static-filename-archive-logic.
+If using KeepFileOpen=false, then it will use the operating system file-locks for synchronization, and then ConcurrentWrites=true is only needed if making use of static-filename-archive-logic.

 * **Reason:** NLog FileTarget was initially built for Desktop applications, Windows Services and IIS running on the Windows platform,